Start A Travel Blog 2019 – Advice From 3 Years Blogging + 1 Million Visits

 Will your website look better with a premium theme?
 Yes

-But it’s an extra cost, and we have had hundreds of thousands of website visitors to our simple blog, and we don’t see anyone complaining.
+But it’s an extra cost, and we have had over 1 million visits to our travel blog, and we paid ZERO for our theme.

 We probably will move to a premium theme at some stage, so, for now, I will leave this up to you.

-Really in the first year of starting a travel blog, I recommend just doing that.
+Really in the first year of starting a travel blog, I recommend just doing getting a free theme.

 Many people spend days to weeks looking for that perfect theme while they could have put out some epic content and gotten one step closer to paying for your travels.